cyber-cliff/tracer/README.md

 To prevent the spread of coronavirus, Victorian Government obliged every event organiser to keep electronic records of all visitors.

-Despite the fact that the state provides its own check in app, I decided to develop my own form on React and deploy it on Netlify
+This app is made upon React framework and Netlify forms.